 About 70% of all Social Security Disability applications are denied.

 If you have just been denied Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits, don’t give up.
 About 70% of all Social Security Disability applications are denied.
-Here are a couple things you should do if your application for disability benefits is denied.
+Here are a couple of things you should do if your application for disability benefits is denied.

 Contact your lawyer